NBA Draft: Boston Celtics Lead Lottery Thanks To The Brooklyn Nets

 Matt Moore of CBSSports.com wrote this about how the Celtics are gaining the top advantage in the NBA Draft Lottery, due to the Nets being the worst team in the NBA:

-“Speaking of trades, the possibility is there for the Celtics to try and cash in the No.1 pick for a superstar, on the level of Paul George or Jimmy Butler, after pursuing both at the deadline. “
+“Speaking of trades, the possibility is there for the Celtics to try and cash in the No. 1 pick for a superstar, on the level of Paul George or Jimmy Butler, after pursuing both at the deadline.”

-This is a good way to look at the Celtics’ current position in the NBA Draft Lottery, because as Moore went on to discuss in the article, the Celtics already have a lot talent at guard and forward, leaving the Celtics in a position to trade the No. 1 overall pick for an already established NBA veteran.
+This is a good way to look at the Celtics’ current position in the NBA Draft Lottery, because as Moore went on to discuss in the article, the Celtics already have a lot of talent at guard and forward, leaving the Celtics in a position to trade the No. 1 overall pick for an already established NBA veteran.

-Do the Celtics want UCLA guard Lonzo Ball on their roster, as they already have a NBA star in the making in Isaiah Thomas leading the way for their franchise?
+Do the Celtics want UCLA guard Lonzo Ball on their roster, as they already have an NBA star in the making in Isaiah Thomas leading the way for their franchise?
 With how the Celtics are playing and where they are at in the NBA standings this season, and most likely next year, maybe a player like Paul George or Jimmy Butler would be better for them right now.

 This article is spot on @danielrainge please do not draft lonzo ball. #dissappointed #Celtics #TheLittleGuy https://t.co/jGQNxU7tgy